Frequently Asked Questions about “The Plant”

 - Anaerobic digestion happens in the absence of oxygen.
 It generates methane gas, digested solids (sometimes called digestate), and digested liquids (sometimes called a liquor).

-In the back of The Plant, we will be installing an anaerobic digester that takes in food scraps, digests them and releases methane into a covered storage tank.
+An anaerobic digester will be installed in the back of The Plant that takes in food scraps, digests them and releases methane into a covered storage tank.
 The digester will produce three different, valuable materials:

 - Humus-like solids, which can be mixed with soil for a light-weight green roof soil blend,